-Continue to hold down the [Reverb] button, and press the [+] or [-] button to change the value.
+Continue to hold down the [REVERB] button, and press the [+] or [-] button once again.

+The depth of the reverb effect will change.
 Higher values will produce a deeper effect.

 The reverb effect setting for each tone is not remembered.

 When you play back an internal song, the reverb effect will automatically be turned on (the button's indicator lights).